TuckerFerguson/C_Programming/README.md

 # C_Programming
-This contains C that was written during my time at Boise State Tutor and Student.
+This contains C that was written during my time at Boise State as lab assistant, tutor and student.

 Introduction to System Programming: